-How do I know if the Father signed a Voluntary Acknowledge of Paternity?Usually if the Father has signed a Voluntary Acknowledgment then his name will appear on the birth certificate.
+Usually if the Father has signed a Voluntary Acknowledgment then his name will appear on the birth certificate.
 You are required to file the birth certificate with the Court whether you are filing a Complaint to Establish Paternity or a Complaint for Support, Custody and Visitation.

 If you have multiple children out of wedlock, even if they are all with the same Father, you must file a separate Paternity Complaint for each child.
 If you have multiple children with the same Father, you can request that the Court consolidate the cases so that they can all be heard at the same time.

 Approximately six (6) months after the filing of a Paternity Complaint the Court will schedule a Pre-Trial Conference.
 If the Court does not automatically schedule this conference, then either party can request that a Pre-Trial conference be scheduled by filing a written request with the Court.
 The goal of a Pre-Trial Conference is to help the parties narrow the issues in their case prior to the scheduling of a trial and if possibly settle the case.